bufbuild-ru/docs/docs/bufstream/iceberg/reference/index.md

 The above adjustments decrease the latency in getting data into the source Iceberg table in the face of temporary errors, like a momentary network partition or outage of the Iceberg catalog.
 In particular, the reconciliation process (when a synchronous catalog update fails) happens on the same schedule as compaction and cleaning.

 Because Bufstream doesn't currently compact Iceberg topics, this process isn't designed to improve query performance.
 Without regular compaction, there's a tradeoff between the latency of getting records into the Iceberg table vs. query performance.
-Configuring larger `max_bytes`, `complete_delay_max`, and `idle_max` values in [archive configuration](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.ArchiveConfig) increases the latency between a record being published to Bufstream and it being added to the Iceberg table, but the underlying Parquet data files will be larger and improve query performance for the Iceberg table.